anyav77/e15/independent-study/README.md

 # Streaming Media in Laravel
 *By Anya Zinoveva*

-In my graduate research, I want to explore the integration of video streaming hosting and custom web software, for example as AWS and Laravel.
+In my graduate research, I want to explore the integration of video streaming hosting and custom web software, such as AWS and Laravel.
 This outline provides a starting point.

 ## How Streaming Media Works

 ![Streaming on-demand video diagram](https://raw.githubusercontent.com/anyav77/e15/master/independent-study/images/video-streaming.gif)

-Streaming allows to optimize user experience by providing smooth video playback, regardless of the internet connection.
+Streaming allows optimizing user experience by providing smooth video playback, regardless of the internet connection.
 It is achieved by progressively serving video file data to a video player, to avoid buffering.

 There are two types of video streaming:
 1. Live video streaming
 2. On-demand (pre-recorded) video streaming

-For the purpose of this study, I'm focusing on the pre-recorded videos.
+For this study, I'm focusing on pre-recorded videos.

 ## Media Streaming Platforms
-On-demand video platforms, such as Youtube, Vimeo, Amazon, Netflix, Hulu, have developed robust streaming solutions.
+On-demand video platforms, such as YouTube, Vimeo, Amazon, Netflix, Hulu, have developed robust streaming solutions.
 The original video file is transcoded into multiple versions (different sizes and codecs), and the video player selects the appropriate file based on the users' browser and internet speed.

-Video hosting platforms (Youtube, Vimeo) offer video streaming, video player, and control panel.
+Video hosting platforms (YouTube, Vimeo) offer video streaming, video player, and control panel.
 While it's a convenient and reliable way to deliver individual video on a website, there is limited control over customization of playlists and video player skins.

 Amazon offers robust a-la-carte services for video streaming: Amazon S3, Elastic Transcoder, and CloudFront.